Leyton Sixth Form College

 Leyton Sixth Form College or LSC is a public sixth form college located in the southern part of the London Borough of Waltham Forest.
 There are over 2,100 learners, of which 80% study courses at Level 3.

 Courses and specialisms

 The college offers a wide mix of academic and vocational full-time courses, containing more than 35 A level subjects, 15 BTEC subjects, some International GCSE subjects, GNVQ subjects and ESOL programmes.
-Yearly course analyses are extensive and burdensome.
 The college has formal partnerships with Queen Mary University of London and the University of Westminster.

 Management

 The chemistry security policy recognises the head casing worn by many female Muslim students.

-The college serves large groups of students from minority ethnic backgrounds, estimated at 75 percent as of 1995.
+The college serves large groups of students from minority ethnic backgrounds, estimated at 75 per cent as of 1995.

 History

 Leyton County High School for Boys

 Leyton County High School for Boys was formed in 1916 by amalgamation of Leyton and Leytonstone high schools.
 The school occupied temporary premises at Connaught Road until 1929, when it moved to new buildings in Essex Road.
 The opening was performed by the Prince of Wales.
 It was a selective grammar school for boys aged 11 to 18.
 The counterpart of this school was the Leyton County High School for Girls on Colworth Road.
 Head Master for the school in the 1940-1949 period was Dr Couch, a cousin of Dr Quiller-Couch.
 He presided over the school while it housed first-year pupils at Ruckholt Road annex, a building partly damaged in the World War 2 air raids on the nearby Temple Mills marshalling yard.
 The site is now a car sales outlet.
 No doubt there was an influx of pupils at the end of the war that could not be accommodated in other Grammar Schools that had been damaged in that area of South West Essex.

 In 1992, Paul Estcourt (who attended during the period 1957-64) published a book entitled "L.C.H.S. at its Peak".
 This book not only described his recollections but also the academic and sporting achievements under the leadership of John Cummings, who succeeded Dr Couch as Headmaster.